Victor Braga

-Victor Hugo Silva Braga (born 17 February 1992) is a Brazilian professional football player, trained at Sport Clube Bahia, having gone to Portugal in his last year as a junior.
+Victor Hugo Silva Braga (born 17 February 1992) is a Brazilian professional football player who plays for Liga Portugal 2 club Académica de Coimbra.

+He was trained at Sport Clube Bahia, having gone to Portugal in his last year as a junior.

-He played in virtually all Portuguese championships, having represented Arouca in the first division in the 2021/2022 season.
-He currently represents Al-Najma.
+He played in virtually all Portuguese championships, having represented Arouca in the first division in the 2021–22 season.